 […]

 (c) Has financial need as determined in accordance with part F of title IV of the HEA.
-A member of a religious order (an order, community, society, agency, or organization) who is pursuing a course of study at an institution of higher education is considered to have no financial need if that religious order-
+A member of a religious order (an order, community, society, agency, or organization) who is pursuing a course of study at an institution of higher education is not precluded from participation or determined to not have need simply because of the nature of his or her membership or area of study. -

-(1) Has as its primary objective the promotion of ideals and beliefs regarding a Supreme Being;

-(2) Requires its members to forego monetary or other support substantially beyond the support it provides; and

-(3) Directs the member to pursue the course of study or provides subsistence support to its members.

 §675.20 Eligible employers and general conditions and limitation on employment.